JetBrains/kotlin-multiplatform-dev-docs/topics/set-up-environment.md

 // TODO

-* Migrate content from the [article at kotlinlang.org](https://kotlinlang.org/docs/multiplatform-mobile-setup.html)
+* Migrate content from the [article on kotlinlang.org](https://kotlinlang.org/docs/multiplatform-mobile-setup.html)
 * Update with new details about tooling and other platforms